-SALA Hub at Queens Theatre is a place where artists and audiences can come and sharpen skills, try something different or simply kick back in the Queens new arts and live music bar.
-The SALA Hub program has been designed for artists and art lovers – at all levels of experience.
-The Hub program includes Slide Night, workshops, masterclasses and marathons!
+SALA Hub at Queens Theatre is a place where artists and audiences can come and sharpen skills, try something different or simply kick back in the Queens arts and live music bar.
+The SALA Hub program was designed for artists and art lovers – at all levels of experience.
+The Hub program 2023 included Slide Night, workshops, and more!

 The main entrance to Queens Theatre is located on the corner of Playhouse Lane and Gilles Arcade.

 Bus stops nearby: W1, W2, D1, D2, D3 (Currie Street)

 Train: Catch train to Adelaide Station and walk South towards Currie Street and then West towards Gilles Arcade.